rcossio/MDwMD/README.md

 - **Crysol**: Think of using spherical harmonic coefficients to calculate the diffusion coefficient, instead of bead/shell modelling

 ### Molecular dynamics
-- **MSD**: Gromacs gives an MSD slightly above the COM-calculated one, is it due to molecule rotations?
+- **Diffusivity consistency**: Investigate if the diffusivity valeus achieved are the same for two MDs of the same PDB, and two PDBs of the same protein.

 ## Insights from Other DBs

-- **Data scattering**: "Data is scattered and in that way is useless", a phase I liked.
+- **Data scattering**: "Data is scattered and in that way is useless", a santence I liked.
 - **Context**: Provides contextual information about experiments, including pH levels, concentration and temperature.
 - **Updates** We should displaying the latest update status prominently on the main page to inform users of the current data accuracy.
 - **Experimental diversity**: Covers a variety of experimental conditions, such as different pH levels and protein families, we can focus on protein families, species, molecular weights and distribution of diffusion coefficients.
 I dont feel confident to include methods, since i dont understand them.
-- **Promoting diffusion**: The paper identifies diffusion as the least reported feature, its and opportunity to explain why our DB is relevant.
+- **Promoting diffusion**: The paper of BioThermDB identifies diffusion as the least reported feature, its and opportunity to explain why our DB is relevant.
 - **CSV**: we should add the option to download data in CSV format.
 - **Data echoing**: We can include their data to make a whole DB (i.e. the data is included as secondary references, or curated to first).
 Is this scriptable?
 We can also add the data from Bionumbers with the indexed terms "diffusion", and "diffusion coefficient".
 - **Data collection and curation**: Explain how data was treated to show it is trustable.
 Explain the main keywords used in google scholar searchs.
 MPTherm explains this well